LeBron James, Lakers eliminate champion Warriors with 122-101 victory in Game 6 - KTVZ

 Donte DiVincenzo had a playoff-high 16 points for the Warriors, but Curry was their only starter in double figures, with the other four shooting 11 for 38.

+“Definitely disappointing,” Draymond Green said.
+“It’s been a long time since we finished in May, just trying to process the feelings.
+In the end, they were the better team.”

-The Lakers immediately took charge in the first quarter, survived the Warriors’ few rallies and blew it open in the fourth quarter with a balanced effort led by the 38-year-old James, a four-time NBA champion.
+The Lakers immediately took charge in the first quarter, survived the Warriors’ few rallies and blew it open in the fourth quarter with a balanced effort led by the 38-year-old James, who produced his first 30-point playoff game since the 2020 NBA Finals.
 The 20-year veteran can still assert his will as forcefully as almost any elite player, and he quarterbacked the Lakers’ offensive effort while Davis played another standout defensive game.

 The Lakers haven’t lost back-to-back games since March 17, and they’ve lost just once at home since March 26.
 On a 27-12 roll since bolstering their supporting cast around James and Davis at the trade deadline, Los Angeles is headed to the conference finals for the second time in the superstars’ four-year partnership.